All Episodes

 I mean, really, getting into the area of derangement here, delusional derangement, psychosis.

-But nevertheless, this unrelenting insane blaming of the Koch brothers for everything is having an impact, apparently, because other big time Republican donors don't want that treatment, and they're withholding their donations.
+But, nevertheless, this unrelenting, insane blaming of the Koch brothers for everything is having an impact, apparently, because other big-time Republican donors don't want that treatment and they're withholding their donations.

-They audited the guy to he was just a big time donor to Romney, and the Koch brothers, of course, are excoriated multiple times a day simply because they're alive.
+And the Koch brothers, of course, are excoriated multiple times a day simply because they're alive.

-And this is it's all part of the real Democrat agenda.
+And this is, it's all part of the real Democrat agenda.

 The real Democrat agenda is the elimination of any opposition.